Memrise Review: Honest Take on the Flashcard Language App

 Each lesson runs in short bursts.
 Memrise drops you into 5 to 10 cards, mixes recognition with recall, and throws in audio prompts every few questions.

-We averaged 8-12 minutes per session, which slots into a commute or a lunch break.
+Sessions tend to run 8 to 12 minutes, which slots into a commute or a lunch break.

 Speed Review is the most addictive feature.
 You answer translation prompts under a timer with three lives.
 Lose all three and you start over.